SCROLL

 GET

-Returns default rate and repay rate broken down by FSI tier (A/B/C/D) for all outcomes your institution has reported.
+Returns outcome rates broken down by verification coverage level for all outcomes your institution has reported.
 Requires institution JWT (not API key).
-Used by the Performance page in your dashboard.
+Used by the Outcome Analytics page in your dashboard.

 Step 10